HEAD Shun Okumura x Natsuki Endo | SKIER'S TALK ROOM -Let's talk about gear-

 Perfect for both park and powder.
 The rocker and camber ratio is just right. - Natsuki Endo

-Endo: I ride OBLIVION 101 and 106 all-mountain skis.
-They were designed with the concept of allowing as much freedom as possible in the mountains, and are great for park riding and powder riding.
-They're lightweight, have good rebound, and have the right rocker-to-camber ratio.
-I can see how Shun-kun grips the skis on flat terrain, but it's hard to get a feel for it.
-When I ride the basic model, they're thin and the reaction is too quick, so I feel like I'll get caught.
+Endo: The skis I ride are the "OBLIVION" 101 and 106, all-mountain skis.
+They were made with the concept of how freely you can ski in the mountains, and you can do park riding and powder riding with them.
+They are lightweight, have good rebound, and the ratio of rocker to camber is just right.
+I can see how Shun-kun grips the skis and skis on groomed slopes, but I can't quite grasp that feeling.
+When I ride the basic models, they are narrow and the reaction is too quick, so I feel like I might get caught.

 OBLIVION 102|D=135-102-125mm (181cm)|L=173, 181cm|R=22.8m (181cm)|¥104,500

-Okumura: Our skiing styles are different.
-We don't like skis that float.
-But when I went into the mountains on the freeride model "KORE," I was surprised at how light it was.
-I rode a "KORE" about four or five years ago, but the new one is completely different.
+Okumura 's skiing style is different, you know.
+In our case, we don't like skis that float.
+But when I took the freeride model "KORE" into the mountains, I was surprised by how light it was.
+I rode "KORE" about four or five years ago, but the new one is completely different.

 KORE 117|D=145-117-129mm (184cm)|L=177,184cm|R=24.6m (184cm)|¥115,500

-Endo: The "KORE" is a model that's completely specialized for mountain skiing, and is longer than the "OBLIVION."
-Originally based on alpine skis, the skis themselves are thin but still have a solid ride.
-That's where you can really feel the Head spirit.
-They've continued to change materials, making them lighter and thinner, but still maintaining the same rebound.
-However, if you're starting out, I recommend the 84mm "OBLIVION."
-Each waist width has a different speed range, with the 84mm width being suitable for mid-speed skis.
+Endo's "KORE" is a model completely specialized for mountain skiing and is longer than the "OBLIVION".
+It was originally based on alpine skis, and although the ski itself is thin, it has good speed.
+You can feel the Head's characteristics in that respect.
+They keep changing the materials, making it lighter and thinner, but the rebound force remains the same.
+However, if you're trying them for the first time, I recommend the "OBLIVION" 84.
+Each waist width has a speed range, and the 84mm width is about medium speed.
 It has the lightest swing weight.

 profile